Norman Makin: Diplomat

 In June 1946, Chifley announced that Makin would be appointed as Australian Ambassador to the United States, a decision that had been expected since December 1945, while also elevating the position in rank from resident minister.
-He arrived in Washington, D.C. and presented his credentials in September.
+He arrived in Washington DC, and presented his credentials in September.
 He retained his Cabinet posts until the 1946 election, reportedly because Chifley was unsure whether his desired successor would replace Makin.
 The United States ambassadorship was a position of great importance in the gathering Cold War atmosphere of the post-war years, atop a rapidly-expanding Australian presence in Washington.
 The teetotal Makin found the cocktail party circuit "arduous", and although he acknowledged the opportunities for more informal diplomacy, resented the limitations of the demanding social calendar on his home life.
 His practice of drinking only orange juice at such events was described as "almost unique among high-living diplomats".
 In 1947, he was involved in canvassing support in the United Nations for the United Nations Partition Plan for Palestine, and signed the papers bringing Australia into the International Monetary Fund.
 He remained in the post after Labor lost government to Robert Menzies in 1949, and served until 1951.
 His last official act as ambassador was to read the opening prayers for the United States Senate.